jasongarvin/pokewrap/docs/contributing.md

 # Contributing
 ---

-Contributions are welcome, and appreciated!
+Contributions are welcome and appreciated!
 Credit will be given to anyone who helps with the project, whether that's code additions, refactoring, bugfixing, or otherwise.

 Here are ways you can contribute: